 Legendary Pictures’ Godzilla: King of the Monsters hits theaters this summer.
 The film is sure to be the literal biggest film of the year (size does matter).
-As many prepare to see what happens in this epic brawl between Godzilla, Mothra, Rodan, and King Ghidorah, among others, I thought it would be fun to go over some of the more interesting, wild, and obscure facts about the kaiju franchise that has been around for 65 years, with no signs of stopping.
+As many prepare to see what happens in this epic brawl between Godzilla, Mothra, Rodan, and King Ghidorah, among others, I thought it would be fun to go over some of the more interesting, wild, and obscure facts about the kaiju franchise that has been around for nearly 70 years, with no signs of stopping.
 Keep reading if you want to learn about the Italian cut of the original film Toho doesn’t want you to see, the many other wacky abilities Godzilla has, the extent of Kim Jong-Il’s Godzilla fandom, and more.

 1. The Mystery of The Gorilla-Whale

 Initially, some concept designs for Godzilla included a giant octopus, as well as a humanoid creature with a mushroom cloud head.
 Of course, Toho and production designer Akira Watanabe ended up with something closer to an amalgamation of various dinosaurs.
 How the actual name of “Godzilla” came to be is something no one can ultimately agree on.
 One common version of the story involves a larger member of the Toho staff having the nickname “Gojira” – a combination of the Japanese words for gorilla and whale, which was then given to the monster.
 Most believe the name was simply decided upon by the creative team.
 As the word has no real meaning, the English phonetic pronunciation became Godzilla, which did manage to speak to its gigantic stature, combined with something unique to further separate the best from the pack.

 2. A Size Ranging from City Smasher to World Crusher